Sam-programs/autopairs.nvim/README.md

 (|)foo.bar -> (|foo).bar

 ```
-Insert new indented line after Return (only for {})
+Insert new indented line after Return
 ```
 {|} -> {
            |
        }
 ```
-Skip ' when inside a word
+Skip ' when the previous character is a letter

 Ignore auto pair when the previous character is \